-- 4.1.1 Senior Management must ensure that there is an appropriate organisational structure in place to effectively manage cyber risk, equipped with adequate resources and cyber expertise. - 4.1.2 These may include relevant enterprise-wide committees, functions and/or designated officers with the requisite expertise to perform the responsibilities of a: - Chief Information Officer (CIO) or equivalent
+4.1.1 Senior Management must ensure that there is an appropriate organisational structure in place, equipped with adequate resources and cyber expertise to manage cyber risks effectively.

+4.1.2 These may include relevant enterprise-wide committees, functions and/or designated officers with the requisite expertise to perform the responsibilities of a:

-- Chief Information Security Officer (CISO) or equivalent - Cyber Incident Response & Recovery (CIRR) function or equivalent - Project Management Office (PMO) or equivalent. - 4.1.3 Senior Management should carry out due diligence in the selection of staff, vendors and contractors that includes comprehensive and effective screening processes and security clearance checks.
-This is a crucial to minimize cyber and IT-specific risks due to internal sabotage or fraud. - 4.1.4 Senior Management should ensure all employees participate in mandatory cybersecurity awareness programmes, as one uninformed employee can be the weakest link.
-Typical cybersecurity awareness programs include topics passwords, malware, viruses, phishing and others clickjacking.
+- Chief Information Officer (CIO) or equivalent - Chief Information Security Officer (CISO) or equivalent - Cyber Incident Response & Recovery (CIRR) function or equivalent - Project Management Office (PMO) or equivalent. - 4.1.3 Senior Management should carry out due diligence in the selection of staff, vendors and contractors that includes comprehensive and effective screening processes and security clearance checks.
+This is crucial to minimizing cyber and IT-specific risks due to internal sabotage or fraud. - 4.1.4 Senior Management should ensure all employees participate in mandatory cybersecurity awareness programmes, as one uninformed employee can be the weakest link.
+Typical cybersecurity awareness programmes include topics such as password policy, multi-factor authentication, social engineering, phishing and mobile device security.